ŽEljko Bebek

 Željko Bebek: The Voice of Yugoslav Rock

-Željko Bebek is a legendary Bosnian-Croatian rock singer and songwriter, best known as the frontman for the iconic Yugoslav band Bijelo Dugme.
-Hailing from Sarajevo, his powerful and distinctive voice defined the sound of the group during its most commercially successful era in the 1970s and 1980s, selling millions of records across the Balkans.
+Željko Bebek is a legendary Bosnian-Croatian rock singer and songwriter, best known as the frontman of the iconic Yugoslav band Bijelo Dugme.
+Hailing from Sarajevo, Bebek's powerful and distinctive vocals defined the band's most successful era, driving them to become a cultural phenomenon and the biggest rock act in the Balkans during the 1970s and 1980s.

 Early career